Religion in London: Christianity

-In a 2000 report, the biggest Christian denomination in London was Catholicism (35% of the Christian population), followed by Anglicanism (33%), Pentecostals (7%) and Orthodox (6%).
+In a 2020 report, the biggest Christian denomination in London was Catholicism (35% of the Christian population), followed by Anglicanism (33%), Pentecostals (7%), and Orthodox (6%).

 The Archbishop of Canterbury's of the Church of England main residence is at Lambeth Palace.
-Most parts of London north of the Thames and west of the River Lee are within the diocese of London under the Bishop of London at St Paul's Cathedral in the City.
-Parishes east of the River Lee are within the Diocese of Chelmsford.
+Most parts of London north of the River Thames and west of the River Lea are within the diocese of London under the Bishop of London at St Paul's Cathedral in the City.
+Parishes from the east coast to the Thames are within the Diocese of Chelmsford.
 Most parts south of the river are administered from Southwark Cathedral as the diocese of Southwark.
 Important national and royal ceremonies are divided between St Paul's and Westminster Abbey.

 The pre-eminent Catholic cathedral in England and Wales is Westminster Cathedral, from which the Archbishop of Westminster leads the English and Welsh Catholic churches.
-Other Christian denominations have headquarters in London, including the United Reformed Church, the Salvation Army, and the Quakers, and immigrant communities have established their own denominations or dioceses (e.g. the Eastern Orthodox Church).
+Other Christian denominations have headquarters in London, including the United Reformed Church, the Salvation Army, and the Quakers, and immigrant communities have established their own denominations or dioceses (e.g., the Eastern Orthodox Church).
 Many evangelical denominations also have church buildings in London.

 The largest nonconformist church is the Metropolitan Tabernacle.

+The Passion of Jesus in Trafalgar Square takes place each year, and is supported by the Greater London Authority.

+Buddhism

+There were 77,426 Buddhists reported in the 2021 census in the Greater London area.

+The first purpose-built Buddhist temple in the United Kingdom was the Wat Buddhapadipa in Wimbledon.
+The London Peace Pagoda was offered to London by the Nipponzan Myohoji Buddhist Order as part of the 1984 Greater London Council Peace Year.

 Islam

-London Central Mosque in Regents Park, London.
+London Central Mosque in Regent’s Park, London.

 Islam is London's second-largest religion.
 Muslims make up 15% of London's population.
 There were 1,318,755 Muslims reported in the 2021 census in the Greater London area.

 In 1895, London's first mosque was established by Mohamad Dollie, in modern-day Camden.
 The East London Mosque is the largest Muslim centre in Central Europe.
 London Central Mosque is a locally well-known landmark on the edge of Regent's Park, and there are many other mosques in London.

+The celebration of Eid al-Adha in Trafalgar Square, Eid in the Square, is organised by the Greater London Authority.